 I'm so humbled to feature John Tawney, Founder and CEO of Common Ground Footwear, a shoe company whose mission is to find a path for progress on important social issues through empathy and authentic, constructive conversations between real people.

 (Oh, and he's also the co-founder of Nike ID, Nike's customization feature.)

-The shoe designs focus on 4 other social topics: gun violence, immigration, marriage equality and gender equality. ( <-- Check them out!)
+The sneaker designs focus on 4 social topics: gun violence, immigration, marriage equality and gender equality. ( <-- Check them out!)